 admin:repo_hook – Full control of repository hooks

 In the appeared dialog, select your repository and branches that should be translated.
-It’s recommended to switch Duplicate Strings to Show (Recommended for versions), so identical strings will be hidden between branches.
+It’s recommended to switch Duplicate Strings to Show within a version branch, so identical strings will be hidden between branches.
+If your source files contain strings with apparent identifiers (keys), it’s better to use a strict version of this option.
+In other cases, feel free to use a regular one.

 Read more about Duplicate Strings.